Arshia-Izadyar/django-blog/README.md

 # django-blog
-simple django project to do before i sleep

-doing this because i failed at another project (i planned the whole project wrong)

-lets get my confidence to the normal level again

-you can CREATE blog Posts
+this is a simple blog website backend with Dj

+## How it works

+Full CRUD on blog posts

 People can COMMENT on your post

 you can Edit your post from your profile

-you caan Read the whole post list from another users
+you can Read the whole post list from another users

 you can Delete your posts